fbpx

 Watch For Sales

-You might be stuck on your favorite brands already, but you can still save a good chunk of cash if you watch for sales on the items you purchase often.
+You might be loyal to your favorite brands, but you can still save a good chunk of cash if you watch for sales on the items you purchase often.

 Photo of sales flyers.

-Peruse the weekly flyers or use an app like Flipp to check for great discounts ahead of leaving the house.
+Peruse the weekly flyers or use an app like Flipp to check for great discounts before leaving the house.

 Make a List